-- About seven in ten (71%) respondents agreed that their household can keep up with bills and buy the essentials that they need every month, whilst 13% felt that this is not the case. - Nearly two in five (37%) respondents stated that they have £150 or less remaining each month after their mortgage/rent and all essential bills have been paid, with 17% stating that they have less than £50. - A third (33%) of respondents stated that they do without if they do not have enough money to cover an unavoidable expense, whilst the same number (33%) stated that they make cutbacks elsewhere in their budget.
+- Nearly three-quarters (74%) of respondents agreed that their household can keep up with bills and buy the essentials that they need every month, whilst 14% felt that this is not the case. - Around two in five (36%) respondents stated that they have £150 or less remaining each month after their mortgage/rent and all essential bills have been paid, with 18% stating that they have less than £50. - About two in five (37%) respondents stated that they do without if they do not have enough money to cover an unavoidable expense, whilst three in ten (30%) stated that they make cutbacks elsewhere in their budget.